Course Description & Syllabus

 Assignments: All late assignments will automatically be lowered by one letter grade.

-Quizzes: At the beginning of every class you will be given a one question quiz on some aspect of your reading for that day.
+Quizzes: At the beginning of every class you will be given a quiz (worth 5 points) on some aspect of your reading for that day.
 If you are late or absent, you will not be able to take the quiz.
 NO EXCEPTIONS.
-Each question is worth 5 points.

-Please turn off phones and pagers before entering class.
-Because this class is taught in a computer lab, the temptation to engage in chat, instant messaging, email, online games, etc. is great.
+Please turn off phones and other electronic devices before entering class.
+Because this class is taught in a computer lab, the temptation to engage in texting, IM, email, Facebook, etc. is great.
 You are here to learn.
 Only computer activities that you have been instructed to engage in will be permitted.